LouisHitchcock/cygnetBedSearch/README.md

 [![Build Status](https://github.com/louishitchcock/cygnetBedSearch/actions/workflows/scrape_beds.yml/badge.svg)](https://github.com/louishitchcock/cygnetBedSearch/actions)

 This project contains a web scraper that collects bed availability data from Cygnet Health Care's website and displays it on a web page.
-The scraper runs every 6 hours using GitHub Actions and appends the latest data to a CSV file.
+The scraper runs every day at 10am using GitHub Actions and appends the latest data to a CSV file.
 The data is then visualized on a web page using Chart.js.

 ## Features

 - Scrapes bed availability data from specified URLs.
 - Appends new data to an existing CSV file without overwriting previous data.
 - Visualizes the data on a web page using Chart.js.
-- Automated data scraping every 6 hours using GitHub Actions.
+- Automated data scraping every day using GitHub Actions.

 ## Project Structure